antaresdocumentation/antares-esp8266-http/README.md

 ## Installation
 **Arduino IDE** <img src="https://camo.githubusercontent.com/647cefc4a331bc5ab2a760d3c731b9d0b3f1259b/68747470733a2f2f7777772e61726475696e6f2e63632f66617669636f6e2e69636f" width="20">
 1. Install ESP8266 Core for Arduino.
 For more information please refer to the ESP8266 Core for Arduino's [installation manual](https://github.com/esp8266/Arduino#installing-with-boards-manager)
-2. Add this library into Arduino IDE (Sketch > Include Library > Add .ZIP Library...)
+2. Download the latest release and add this library into Arduino IDE (Sketch > Include Library > Add .ZIP Library...)

 ## Examples
 Please note that `AntaresStoreSecure` and `AntaresGetLatestSecure` are preferred than `AntaresStoreData` and `AntaresGetLatestSecure` because they use HTTPS (port 8443) rather than HTTP (port 8080).